 Former University of Alabama All-American and long jump national champion Miguel Pate is in his fourth season as an assistant coach at the Capstone in 2015.
 Pate serves as the assistant sprints coach while also assisting with the jumps and various other areas of the program.

-“Miguel is exactly what we needed and were looking for in our program," Waters said.
-"He's energetic and has the passion and desire be a great coach.
-He has a great background and reputation in the South as a coach and athlete.
-Plus he carries the experience of being a national champion and understands the level at which we aim to compete.”
+“Miguel is energetic and has the passion and desire to be a great coach,” says Waters.
+“He has a great background and reputation in the South, as both a coach and athlete – plus, he carries the experience of being a national champion and understands the level at which we aim to compete.”

 In 2014, Pate coached Quanesha Burks to second-team All-America honors in the long jump, as well a second place finish in the women's long jump at the United States Junior National Championships.
 Pate helped both the men's and women's squads build on their success from 2013 as they moved into the 2014 season.
 Batson captured the 200-meter title at the NCAA indoor meet in a time of 20:32, while simultaniasly breaking the Alabama school record.
 Batson returned to the track the next day to take third in the 60-meter race.
 Throughtout the 2014 indoor season, Batson posted five of the 10 best times in Alabama history, as well as four of the top 10 best 60-meter times.